Col des Aravis

 The Col des Aravis is a mountain pass in the French Alps that connects the towns of La Clusaz in Haute-Savoie with La Giettaz in Savoie.
 At 1487 m it is the lowest pass in the Aravis Range of mountains.

+Climb Details

+Starting from Flumet, the climb is 11.7 km long with an average gradient of 4.9%.

+Starting from Thones, the climb is 18.9 km long with an average gradient of 4.6%.

 Appearances in Tour de France (Since 1947)

 The pass has been used 41 times in the Tour de France, most recently in 2020.
 In 1948 Gino Bartali was the first rider over the pass.